 When it comes to skin health, free radicals are particularly damaging because they break down collagen (which is one of the essential building blocks of healthy, youthful skin).
 This, in turn, can cause premature aging (like wrinkles and sagging skin), inflammation (which leads to breakouts and other flare ups), uneven tone, and a rough texture.

-By incorporating antioxidants into your skincare routine, you can help prevent and repair this damage.
+By incorporating antioxidants into your skincare routine, such as by using our Advanced Restoring Serum, you can help prevent and repair this damage.
 Back to that apple: Have you ever tried squeezing lemon juice to prevent it from turning brown?
 That’s an example of antioxidants (which are found in citrus fruits—vitamin C, anyone?) at work.
 This is also a major reason why SPF and antioxidants work so well as a pair; when formulated together, this duo’s ability to protect the skin is amplified.
 Our Guards Up Daily Mineral Sunscreen is loaded with antioxidants to not only protect the skin from UV damage, but also fight off environmental and electronic pollution (like blue light damage from screen time).

 What Antioxidants Should I Use?While all antioxidants combat free radicals, each specific one comes with its own particular perks.
 Here are some of the most beneficial antioxidants to look out for when shopping skincare: